 In line with our history of strong, collaborative supplier relationships and a longstanding commitment to worker well-being in our supply chain, we have been working closely with our suppliers to find the best way through the global COVID-19 pandemic.

-We are taking full responsibility – and paying in full – for all finished, ready-to-ship orders and in-progress orders.
-We also plan to use raw materials already received by suppliers for product orders in later seasons.
+We have taken full responsibility – and are paying in full – for all the finished, ready-to-ship and in-progress orders that were outstanding at the onset of the pandemic.
+We have also been using raw materials received by suppliers prior to the pandemic.
 While we extended our payment terms, we believe our current terms are consistent with industry practice, and we have not asked for any discounts on payments.
 Our sourcing leads are staying in close conversation with suppliers and we are factoring their circumstances into our decisions.

-Furthermore, we have worked with the International Finance Corporation (IFC) since 2014 on a program that suppliers can use to get early payments at favorable market rates.
-The majority of our products are made by suppliers with access to the program and more will soon have access.
-The IFC program also provides better rates to suppliers who perform well on our social and environmental assessments, thus incentivizing suppliers to respect and protect worker rights.
-We provide additional assistance to suppliers not in locations served by the IFC program.
+To support our suppliers’ operations and ability to pay their workers during the pandemic, we have ensured that all suppliers have access to working capital financing.
+Since 2014, we have had an ongoing program with the International Finance Corporation (IFC) that suppliers could use to get early payments at favorable market rates.
+Since the pandemic began, more suppliers have been utilizing the program and we have worked with the IFC to increase the available financing amounts to meet the growing need.
+The majority of our products are made by suppliers with access to the IFC program, which also provides better rates to suppliers who perform well on our social and environmental assessments, thus incentivizing respect and protection of worker rights.
+We also now provide additional assistance to suppliers not in locations served by the IFC program.